davidbeleznay/DigitalForesterApp/README.md

 - **Professional Validation**: Form validation ensures data quality and completeness

 ## Changelog

+### 2025-05-29 - MAJOR UPDATE: Complete Culvert Sizing Tool Implementation ✅
+- **FEATURE COMPLETE**: Fully restored and enhanced CulvertSizingForm with complete 4-section workflow
+- **NEW**: Complete Site Information section with culvert ID, road name, and GPS coordinate capture
+- **NEW**: Complete Stream Measurements section with multi-measurement inputs and real-time averaging
+- **NEW**: Complete Settings section with method selection, hydraulic parameters, and climate factors
+- **NEW**: Complete Results section with comprehensive calculation display and climate comparison
+- **NEW**: Professional ribbon navigation matching Road Risk Assessment design language
+- **NEW**: Comprehensive form validation with real-time error feedback and field-specific messages
+- **NEW**: Assessment save/restore functionality for editing existing culvert assessments
+- **NEW**: Dynamic measurement input system - add/remove measurements with automatic averaging display
+- **NEW**: Conditional parameter display - hydraulic parameters only shown when required by selected method
+- **NEW**: Professional climate factor preset selection with detailed descriptions and rationale
+- **NEW**: Enhanced GPS integration with browser geolocation and error handling
+- **NEW**: Fish passage toggle with automatic embedment depth calculation
+- **NEW**: Navigation system with section progression and validation checkpoints
+- **ENHANCED**: Method selection interface with clear recommendations and status indicators
+- **ENHANCED**: Climate change integration with BC coastal projections and comparison display
+- **ENHANCED**: Professional styling with consistent color coding and visual hierarchy
+- **ENHANCED**: Mobile-responsive design with optimized form layouts
+- **TECHNICAL**: Complete state management for all form sections with localStorage persistence
+- **TECHNICAL**: Comprehensive error handling and validation for all input types
+- **TECHNICAL**: Integration with CulvertCalculator utility and CulvertResults component
+- **TECHNICAL**: Enhanced navigation logic with section validation and progress tracking
+- **UI**: Professional measurement input interface with add/remove functionality
+- **UI**: Real-time calculation display showing measurement averages and stream area
+- **UI**: Climate factor preset cards with professional descriptions and F_CC values
+- **UI**: Method selection cards with recommendations and conditional parameter display
+- **UI**: Comprehensive results display with climate comparison and method highlighting

 ### 2025-05-29 - MAJOR UPDATE: Climate Change Projections for Coastal BC ✅
 - **NEW FEATURE**: Coastal British Columbia climate change projections based on PCIC & EGBC recommendations